jeongeun980906/SoM-for-Scene-Graph/README.md

 ```
 Download your weights in ckpt folder from [SeSAM](https://github.com/UX-Decoder/Semantic-SAM) (SwinL)!

 ### Run the code
 The code is in [scene.ipynb](./scene.ipynb) file

+**Don't forget to put your OpenAI API key on the './key/key.txt' file**!

+Please Edit the 2nd cell for your own key file path.

 **1. SoM with Semantic-SAM**